whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 ### The Nootka Stand in Solidarity

-In healthy nations, everyone upholds their laws as a normal way of life, protecting each other whenever the need arises.
-One story from the Nootka illustrates what life is like when everyone stands in solidarity to ensure no one is disrespected.
+In healthy nations that maintain their traditional ways, everyone upholds their laws as a normal way of life, protecting each other whenever the need arises.
+One story from the Nootka illustrates what life is like when everyone stands in solidarity to ensure that no one is disrespected.

 In the book _Daughters of Copper Woman,_ a Nootka storyteller described a cultural technique the Nootka used to help people see their own foolish behavior: people who acted like mirrors, helping other people see their own silly or foolish behavior by imitating it.[xxx-daughters of copper woman|109-112]